Skip to Main Content

 Activity Note

 Getting on/off a motorcoach.
-Flight time under 4 hours.
+Getting on/off an aircraft; flight time under 4 hours.
 Up to 2 miles of walking, approximately 1-2 hours; sidewalks, paved roads, and some uneven terrain.
+Extent and duration of walking and other activities during free time according to personal choice.

 Breakfast: